8.80 USE OF SPECIAL EQUIPMENT

 1. Contractor requests permission from project engineer to use MTV on a specific project, preferably no later than at the preconstruction meeting.
 The contractor must provide the make and model of MTV, and any additional information needed for analysis.

-2. Project engineer forwards the request to Central Construction, who will arrange for reviews, as needed, by the Office of Bridges & Structures and Office of Design.
+2. Project engineer forwards the request to the Office of Construction and Materials, who will arrange for reviews, as needed, by the Office of Bridges & Structures and Office of Design.

 § MTV hopper level must be properly managed to result in a near empty condition when crossing all bridge structures